agonyforge/arbitrader/README.md

 ```
           FakeCoins   CryptoTrade
 COIN/USD: 1550.00     1550.00
-          (sold 1.05 COIN for $1627.5)
+          (sold 1.05 COIN @ $1550.00 for $1627.5)
-                      (bought 0.95 COIN for $1472.5)
+                      (bought 0.95 COIN @ 1550.00 for $1472.5)
 ```

 $1627.50 - $1472.50 = $155.00 profit, minus any fees.
+We survived an unexpected major market shift and came out ahead in the end.
 Not bad!

 Obviously this is a contrived example with fake numbers.
 Your mileage will vary, but hopefully that illustrates the principle at work in the strategy.
-If you still aren't convinced, [Blackbird](https://github.com/butor/blackbird/issues/100) has an issue thread that goes into a huge amount of detail and is well worth the read.
+If you still aren't convinced, Blackbird has an [issue thread](https://github.com/butor/blackbird/issues/100) that goes into a huge amount of detail and is well worth the read.

 ## How do I use it?